Molecular medicine is looking for answers ...

 Yes, please do apply!
 However, your previous study programme should be out of the following fields of studies: biomedical science, molecular biotechnology, molecular biology, molecular life science, human biology, biochemistry.
 The selection committee will check what degree programme you studied and decide whether you are eligible for the master programme.

-• Transcript of records with the final grade of the bachelor’s degree.
+• Transcript of Records (ToR) with credit points and final grade of the Bachelor’s degree, Diploma Supplement if available

-• If you have not yet completed the degree but expect to complete it before the program starts, it is also possible to apply with a preliminary transcript of records.
-Make sure the Transcript of Records (ToR) shows all program achievements and examination results obtained in the undergraduate studies with the average grade of all examinations.
-You can get a conditional admission based on this ToR and hand in the final certificate later on.
+• If you have not yet completed your higher education degree but expect to do so before the programme starts, you can also apply with a provisional Transcript of Records.
+Ensure that the Transcript of Records lists all study achievements and examination results with the provisional average grade of all examinations up to the application deadline.
+Based on this, you can receive conditional admission and submit the final certificate by the enrollment deadline.

-• In the case of foreign certificates, a grading scale must be uploaded indicating the best grade to be awarded and the minimum passing grade to obtain the university degree.
-In some cases, where the grading scale is already on the Transcript of Records, the ToR must be uploaded again for the online application.
+• In the case of a foreign university degree, upload a grading scale of the degree programme with the indication of the lowest passing grade and the maximum grade awarded for the university degree.
+Sometimes this grading scale is already included in the Transcript of Records; in this case, upload the Transcript of Records again in the online application.

-• A letter of recommendation: A letter of study-related reference signed by the hand of an employee of a public or private institution (e.g. University Professor/PhD/post-doc, no Ph.D.-student), on letterhead, indicating the signer's contact details and the position in which the signer was acting.
+• Letter of Recommendation: A study-related recommendation letter signed by the hand of an employee of a public or private body (professor or holder of a PhD, not a doctoral student), on letterhead, stating the contact details of the signatory and the position in which the signatory has acted.

-• The electronically filled document „Form for the subject-specific additional information”.
-You can download the document on the website of the admissions department of the University of Ulm before application period starts (www.uni-ulm.de) and must upload it as a pdf document during the online application process via the campus portal.
+• The electronically filled document "Form for the subject-specific additional".
+You can download the document from the website of the admissions office of Ulm University before the start oft he application period and must upload it as a pdf document via the Campus Portal during the online application process.

-• Certified translations of all documents that were not issued in German or English.
+• Certified translations of all documents that are not issued in German or English.

-The application process takes place in two stages.
-First, the formal and content requirements will be checked on the basis of the documents submitted with the online application.
-Applicants who meet these criteria will be invited to a selection interview by e-mail.
-The interviews will take place presumably online via Zoom at the beginning of July, 2023.
+The application and selection process takes place in two steps.
+First, the formal and content-related requirements will be checked based on the documents submitted with the online application.
+Applicants who meet these criteria will be invited to a selection interview via email.
+Therefore, please check your emails regularly starting June 1st.
+The selections interviews will take place online via Zoom at the end of June/end of July.

-The program does not offer any scholarships.
-However, there are many scholarships offered by the German Academic Exchange Service (DAAD) and similar institutions.
+Unfortunately, the Master's programme in Molecular Medicine does not offer any scholarships itself.
+However, there are numerous funding opportunities for domestic and international students through the German Academic Exchange Service (DAAD) and similar organizations.

 Our International Office can help in case you have specific questions regarding services for international students, general visa issues, or life in Ulm and in Germany. www.uni-ulm.de/io